What Is Modbus In PLC?

 How Modbus Works in PLC Communication

-In the realm of PLC communication, Modbus serves as the vital link bridging the digital landscape of the controller with the tangible world of industrial devices.
+In the realm of PLC communication, Modbus serves as the vital link between the digital landscape of the controller and the tangible world of industrial devices.
+While Modbus enables seamless interaction between PLCs and various external devices, Ethernet/IP also offers high-speed communication for more complex industrial automation setups.
 Picture it as a seamless connection that enables PLCs to interact with external devices with precision and efficiency.

 Here’s how it works: the master PLC takes the lead, initiating communication by sending queries or commands to slave devices.
 These commands can range from requesting data to instructing specific actions.
 In response, the slave devices dutifully comply, providing the requested data or executing the specified actions as instructed.